 Reverend James's Wager

-Let's end our discussion with an "intuition pump."
-Reverend James's Wager is a not-so-famous argument to send me a five-dollar (US) donation via PayPal.
+Reverend James's Wager is a not-so-famous argument to send me $20 via PayPal.

 If you send the money you will go to Heaven when you die.
 If you don't, you will go to Hell.
 You may question my ability to actually pay off, especially the part about sending you to hell.
 Gotcha!
 The "Trinity Knot" near the top of this page is actually a soul-trap; a little something I ran across in my occult studies.
 This altered version should make its nature clear:

-Three interlocked sixes, the mark of the beast.
-Actually, just a mark of the beast.
-There are dozens.
-But I digress.
-The inscription is ancient Greek and says, in essence, "I freely accept this mark by tracing it."
-More or less the metaphysical equivalent of a shrink-wrap license.
-It counts, even though most of you can't read it, because much of the New Testament was also written in ancient Greek, making it a de facto official language for this sort of thing.
+Three interlocked sixes, the mark of the beast!
+(Actually, just a mark of the beast.
+There are dozens.)
+The inscription is Koine Greek and loosly translates as "This is the mark of the path of the Beast, follow (trace) it to turn from God and follow His foe."
+Much like a modern EULA It counts even if you didn't read it.
+It doesn't matter that you can't read it because much of the New Testament was also written in Koine Greek, making it a de facto standard language for this sort of thing.

-Perhaps you'd rather bet that the whole trinity knot / soul trap / mark of the beast is something I just made up to encourage your generosity.
+Perhaps you'd rather bet that the whole trinity knot/soul trap/mark of the beast is something I just made up to encourage your generosity.
 Perhaps you also think that the ancient Greek inscription is nonsense.
-Considering what's at stake, Can you really take that chance?
+Maybe, but considering what's at stake, Can you really take that chance?